-In 2009, the Wisconsin Legislature passed the landmark Wisconsin Act 28 to repeal and recreate the Wisconsin farmland preservation law under Chapter 91 of the Wisconsin Statutes and related tax credits under subchapter IX of Chapter 71 of the Statutes.
 This new law, known as the "Working Lands Initiative," also created other new programs described later in this chapter.
 Importantly, the law requires counties to update their farmland preservation plans.
-The current Racine County farmland preservation plan, adopted in 1982, must be updated and recertified by the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) in order for farmers to be able to continue to participate in the State farmland preservation program.
+The current Racine County farmland preservation plan, adopted in 2013, must be updated and recertified by the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) for farmers to be able to continue to participate in the State farmland preservation program.
 Racine County requested and was awarded a State farmland preservation planning grant to provide reimbursement for up to half of the County's cost of preparing the plan.
-Racine County requested that the Southeastern Wisconsin Regional Planning Commission (SEWRPC) assist the County in preparing an updated farmland preservation plan to meet the requirements set forth in Chapter 91 of the Statutes.
+Racine County requested that the Southeastern Wisconsin Regional Planning Commission (Commission) assist the County in preparing an updated farmland preservation plan to meet the requirements set forth in Chapter 91 of the Statutes.
 To further help guide this planning process, a Racine County Farmland Preservation Plan Advisory Committee was created.
-This report documents the planning effort and presents the resulting updated County farmland preservation plan, which replaces the plan adopted by the Racine County Board of Supervisors in 1982.
+This report documents the planning effort and presents the resulting updated County farmland preservation plan, which replaces the plan adopted by the Racine County Board of Supervisors in 2013.

 The main intent of the original program was to encourage farmland preservation by providing tax credits to eligible farmland owners who voluntarily chose to enter into an agreement with the State through farmland preservation agreements or through exclusive agricultural zoning.
-The new Wisconsin Working Lands Initiative provides landowners the opportunity to continue to claim farmland preservation tax credits through participation in its program.
-The new tax credit program provides income tax credits that are applied against tax liability and are available annually, and are no longer income-based.
-The Working Lands Initiative program expands and modernizes the existing farmland preservation program, allows the establishment of Agricultural Enterprise Areas, and creates a Purchase of Agricultural Conservation Easement (PACE) Program.2
+The Wisconsin Working Lands Initiative (WLI) provides landowners the opportunity to continue to claim farmland preservation tax credits through participation in its program.
+To be eligible to enroll in the former State program and the WLI, farmland preservation areas had to be designated in the county farmland preservation plan.
+Farmland preservation areas identified in the 2013 plan are shown on Map 2.18 in Chapter 2.
+The tax credit program provides income tax credits that are applied against tax liability and are available annually and are no longer income based.
+The Working Lands Initiative program expands and modernizes the previous farmland preservation program, allows the establishment of Agricultural Enterprise Areas, and creates a Purchase of Agricultural Conservation Easement (PACE) Program.